yashaswimitta/Ex-2-a-_HelloWorld_Activity/README.md

+Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student
-Ex.No:1 Implement a Hello world Activity using all lifecycles methods to display messages using Android Studio.
+Ex.No:1 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.

 AIM:
 To create Hello world Activity using all lifecycles methods to display messages using android studio.